 I went completely solo, which I’m going to write about in another post because, trust me, everyone needs to do a solo trip at least once in their lives, but today I wanted to share all the things I managed to fit into five days travelling over there in case you’re looking to do a similar break.

-Before we get into the nitty-gritty of my ultimate guide to San Francisco, I thought I’d share with you some handy tips I discovered which really helped me on my trip.
+Before we get into the nitty-gritty of my ultimate San Francisco travel guide, I thought I’d share with you some handy tips I discovered which really helped me on my trip.

 - Download the Ulmon app for San Francisco.
 It works off-line so you’re not using all your data and you can pinpoint all the places you want to visit each day and tick them off, all the while being able to follow the map of the city seamlessly.
 Plus, the grid road system of the city – similar to New York – makes it super easy to get around and not get lost.